 - Dark Chocolate: If you want a vegan hot chocolate, make sure the chocolate you choose does not include milk-based ingredients.
 You can use chocolate chips rather than chopping your own chocolate, though they don’t melt as smoothly as chopped chocolate (and are often not dairy-free).

-Whisk cocoa powder and maple syrup with a little bit of oat milk (about 2 ounces) in a small saucepan until well-combined and smooth.
+Whisk 1 tablespoon unsweetened cocoa powder and 2 tablespoons maple syrup with a little bit of oat milk (about 2 ounces) in a small saucepan until well-combined and smooth.

-Then whisk in the rest of the milk, vanilla extract, and salt.
+Then whisk in 14 ounces oat milk, 1 teaspoon vanilla extract, and a pinch of kosher salt.
 Heat over medium-high heat until mixture begins to steam and then just starts to bubble, about 8 minutes.

-Add the chopped chocolate, and whisk until chocolate is fully melted.
-To serve, garnish with whipped cream and marshmallows, if desired.
+Add 2 ounces chopped dark chocolate, and whisk until chocolate is fully melted.
+Enjoy your oat milk hot cocoa topped with whipped cream and marshmallows, if you'd like.

 As noted above in the Ingredients section, you can really use whatever milk substitute you like to make hot chocolate.
 That said, oat milk is usually creamier and a little thicker than almond milk and soy milk.
 That makes it perfect for a rich and luscious hot chocolate.